Charptr0/Dictionary-Discord-Bot/readme.md

 **For official English words**: <img src="https://i.imgur.com/1bD29dw.png" width="250px" align="right"></img>

 - If the connection is successful, the bot will display:
-  - The name of the Word
+  - The Name of the Word
-  - Top three Definitions
+  - Top Three Definitions
   - Part of Speech
   - Up to three Synonyms and Antonyms* (*if the word has antonyms)
 - All information will be grabbed from https://dictionary.com